Vertex dominated superconductivity in intercalated FeSe: Results and Discussion

 Further, we show that incorporating the effects of reduced electronic screening due to enhanced layer-separation post-intercalation is crucial when constructing a realistic many-body Hamiltonian for these intercalated materials and it is the enhancement in pairing vertex driven by such reduced electronic screening that can account for about a third of the total enhancement in T$_{c}$.
-We believe, our work establishes the foundation for tetragonal FeSe where similarly enhanced superconducting T$_{c}$ is realised on intercalation, under-pressure, on ionic gating and surface doping.
+We believe, our work establishes the foundation for tetragonal FeSe where similarly enhanced superconducting T$_{c}$ is realised on intercalation, alkali-doping, under-pressure, on ionic gating and surface doping.
+Finally, we address the outstanding problem of missing d$_{xy}$ hole pocket from Fermi surfaces in bulk FeSe.
+We show by creating an artificial potential shift to the d$_{xy}$ state, that even in the extreme case when the d$_{xy}$ band energy is pushed nearly 100 meV below the Fermi energy, on intercalation, the pairing instability still enhances by nearly a factor of 4.
+We also show that on intercalation, electronic spectral weight gets redistributed over various $\bf q$ vectors and in such cases, ${1}/{(T_{1}T)}$ may not enhance significantly above T$_{c}$ compared to the non-intercalated variant, in reasonable agreement with NMR measurements\cite{nmr}.
+Finally, we show that while \textbf{q}-selective enhancements in the pairing vertex are closely connected to enhancements in the magnetic susceptibility and concomitant superconducting instability, intercalation also induces a significant softening in collective charge excitations.
+This raises the possibility that electron-phonon coupling may also contribute to superconductivity in intercalated FeSe.